 Our own involvement in the event: Is our staff involved in the event?
 Are some of the presenters, coordinators, performers, speakers, etc., coming from us?
 Did we help organize or present the event?

-Summary: We need permission slips if we are driving people to an event that we are incorporating into our curriculum with our staff being involved in the production of the event.
+Summary: Permission slips are needed if we are driving people to an event that we are incorporating into our curriculum with our staff being involved in the production of the event.
 We do not need permission slips if we are not providing transportation, are neutral about whether people choose to attend, and are not involved in the production of the event.
 We look to those three scales to figure out whether we have made this event ours; or whether it is someone else's event we are mentioning to our people, who are free to attend or not, as they see fit.

 National Catechetical Sunday